lamhq/tech-notes/pages/devops/aws/database/relational/rds/encryption.md

 ## In-transit

-RDS supports SSL encryption in-transit between applications and RDS DB instances.

-RDS generates a certificate for the instance.
+RDS creates an SSL certificate and installs the certificate on the DB instance when Amazon RDS provisions the instance.

+The SSL certificate includes the DB instance endpoint as the Common Name (CN) for the SSL certificate to guard against spoofing attacks.

+You can download a root certificate from AWS that works for all Regions or you can download Region-specific intermediate certificates.